 Do both of these assessments require a vulnerability scan to be completed as part of the assessment?

 Security Compliance Associates

 FW: HIPAA Security Risk Assessment Requirements

 OS OCR Privacy (HHS/OS)

 The answer is yes.

-A thorough risk assessment/analysis [(45CFR§164.308(a)(1)(ii)(A)] for the Security Rule includes a comprehensive assessment of the internal and external networks whether wired, wireless, or cloud-hosted.
-In addition, the report must include a technical vulnerability assessment of all the IT assets, all electronic protected health information (ePHI), and physical and environmental controls, and operational processes (policies and procedures) of the underlying IT infrastructure across the enterprise.
+A thorough risk assessment/analysis [(45CFR§164.308(a)(1)(ii)(A)] for the Security Rule includes a comprehensive assessment of the internal and external networks, whether wired, wireless, or cloud-hosted.
+In addition, the report must consist of a technical vulnerability assessment of all the IT assets, all electronically protected health information (ePHI), and physical and environmental controls, and operational processes (policies and procedures) of the underlying IT infrastructure across the enterprise.

-With regards to the Meaningful Use compliance, a technical vulnerability as well as assessments of the physical, environmental, and operational controls surrounding the electronic healthcare record system satisfy the requirements of Meaningful Use objectives.
+With regards to the Meaningful Use compliance, a technical vulnerability and assessments of the physical, environmental, and operational controls surrounding the electronic healthcare record system satisfy the requirements of Meaningful Use objectives.